vadikgo/vagrant-simplecloud/README.md

 - setup a SSH public key for authentication
 - create a new user account during droplet creation

-The provider has been tested with Vagrant 1.1.5+ using Ubuntu 12.04 and CentOS 6.3 guest operating systems.
+The provider has been tested with Vagrant 1.1.5+ using Debian 8 guest operating systems.

 Install